How Much Does A Garden Room Cost? An Impartial Guide

 Concrete Raft

-• No gap between the garden room and the ground, effectively preventing small animals and rodents from nesting underneath.
+2. Prevents Nesting: Eliminates gaps between the garden room and ground, deterring small animals and rodents from nesting

-• Stops weeds etc growing underneath your room
+3. Weed Control: Stops weeds from growing underneath the room

-• This option comes at a higher price point, approximately £70 per square meter, not including labour costs, with additional charges possible for soil excavation.
+1. Cost: Higher price point, approximately £70 per square meter, not including labour costs.
+Additional charges possible for soil excavation

-• Less environmentally sustainable when compared to alternative foundation methods.
+2. Environmental Impact: Less sustainable compared to other foundation methods

-• Risks damaging tree roots and may not be compatible with all soil conditions.
+3. Tree Roots: Risks damaging tree roots and may not be suitable for all soil conditions

 Ground Screws

-• Ideal for sloped or irregular terrains, without causing damage to tree roots.
+5. Adaptability: Ideal for sloped or irregular terrains, avoiding damage to tree roots

-• Raises timber above moist surfaces, mitigating the risk of decay.
+6. Moisture Protection: Raises timber above moist surfaces, reducing decay risk

 Concrete Pile Foundations

-• Offers an environmentally friendly option, slashing concrete use by over 90% compared to conventional slabs.
+1. Eco-Friendly: Reduces concrete use by over 90% compared to conventional slabs

-• Distributes weight evenly across several points for enhanced stability.
+3. Stability: Distributes weight evenly across several points for enhanced stability

-• Versatile enough to be effective on various ground conditions, including slopes and uneven landscapes.
+4. Versatile: Effective on various ground conditions, including slopes and uneven landscapes

-• Uneven terrain can result in gaps between the ground and the garden room, necessitating solutions for coverage that could lead to extra expenses.
+1. Gap Issues: Uneven terrain can create gaps between the ground and the garden room, requiring solutions that add to the cost

 Plastic Grid System (ProBase)